toa-io/toa/documentation/contributing/cycle.md

 manual or scenarios.
 If so, the update must be performed at the appropriate step and the Cycle must continue **sequentially from that step**.

+> At any moment of this step it should be clear *what to do now* and *what to do next*.
+Otherwise,
+> it is necessary to return to one of the previous steps.

 ## Perfect Result

 ```gherkin